GSA/search.digitalgov.gov/drafts/2015-07-24-display-overview.md

 Help visitors find content relevant to their search query that resides on other websites, such as the site for your parent organization or your Spanish-language site.
 When searchers click on the link to the related site, they see search results for their query on the related site.

-Enter the [site handle](/manual/settings.html) for one of your other DigitalGov Search sites.
+Enter the [site handle](/manual/settings.html) for one of your other Search.gov sites.
 Enter the text you'd like searchers to see for the link to the related site.
 Create two entries, one from the current site to the related site and vice versa, if you'd like a reciprocal link.

 See, for example, the Español option displayed on [USA.gov for a search on *venezuela*](http://search.usa.gov/search?query=venezuela&affiliate=usagov).
 When searchers click this option, they see results for [*venezuela* on GobiernoUSA.gov](http://search.usa.gov/search?query=venezuela&affiliate=gobiernousa).